adam-zielonka/server-status/src/README.md

 ## Configuration

-Create a `config.jsonc` file in the same directory as the executable:
+Create a configuration file in the same directory as the executable.
+By default, the server looks for `config.jsonc` first, then `config.json`.
+You can also specify a custom config file path using the `-config` flag.

+Example `config.jsonc`:

 ```jsonc
 {